noclat/R76/readme.md

 	CUSTOM callback parameters

-It’s just calling a callback (function or method) with the given the parameters.
+It’s just calling a callback (function or method) with the given the parameters (optional).
 The parameters syntax is simple, just use any spacing character between them: `parameter1 parameter2 parameter3…`.
 It could help if you need to parse some configuration values, for example an external URL (from any API or service like Google Documents), or set a bunch of related ‘constants’.

 Here’s a real life example, used for [Eye Fracture](http://eyefracture.com), which database is stored in 4 Google Spreadsheets: